CRCE Policy Manual (updated January 2022)

 If paying by check or money order, after your application/repeat date(s) have been submitted, please print and send the AARC invoice received via email or in your MyAARC account with your payment.
 Failure to send this invoice with your check may delay the processing of your application.
 Fees paid for application review are not refundable: A fee of $125.00 will be assessed for a check returned from the bank for any reason.

 Make checks payable to the AARC.
 Send payments to:AARC

 AARC State Society CRCE Application Information

-Only provider-directed programs (traditional programs) sponsored by AARC State Societies are exempt from application fees.
-Fees for nontraditional program applications are not waived.
-A late fee will be charged if the application is submitted within 30 days of the program date.
+Only provider-directed programs (Traditional programs) sponsored by AARC State Societies are exempt from application fees.
+Fees for Non-traditional program applications are not waived.
+A late fee will be charged if the application is submitted within 31 days of the program date.
 Exempt programs include those in which the State Society assumes complete fiscal responsibility and access is available to all AARC members in the state.
 The AARC will make the final determination regarding waiving the fee.